 How to Play a Bass Ukulele

-The bass ukulele is closer to the bass guitar than a ukulele.
+The bass ukulele is closer to the bass guitar than the ukulele.
 For those who already know the way to play bass, the bass uke might be a natural second instrument for you.
-However, the playing technique is so much completely different because of the bass uke short scale length, low tension, and unique strings.
+However, the playing technique is so much completely different because of the bass uke’s short scale length, low tension, and unique strings.

 As I’ve talked about before, the thick, stretchy strings on a bass ukulele will feel very foreign at first and may take a while to get used to.